cthae/Adobe-Launch-Debugger/README.md

   <summary>The dev plan and event log:</summary>

 * [ ] Create an infrastructure around the codebase of the extension, introduce unit tests, look into CI.
+* [ ] UI improvements in logging and the popup
+* [ ] Launch UI improvements: statuses of the rules and DEs both in the list and in the item's interface.
 * [x] Release v1.21 to Chrome and FF
 * [x] Change the extension icon depending on the env:
   * grey for when the extension hasn't yet executed all code or doesn't have the permission to do so;